 Cyclic proofs are a technique for proving properties inductively, or proving properties about inductively defined objects or processes.
 They can be used to prove logical statements, or to verify recursive programs.
 The Cyclist tool [1] has been developed as an automatic verification tool based on cyclic proofs.
 It can prove termination and verify temporal properties … full description “Cyclist: Verifying Programs using Cyclic Proof (available)”

-Engineering ROTOR: a Refactoring Tool for OCaml (ongoing)
+Engineering ROTOR: a Refactoring Tool for OCaml (completed)

 Machine Learning Library for OCaml (completed)